 As students move through elementary school, developing a greater sense of responsibility and independence, the parent begins to transition into the role of a guide for dependent study rather than a co-teacher.

 For more information about our Elementary School curriculum and resources, click the button

 Elementary School Grading System

 HOPE provides a standards based report of student progress two times per year for all Elementary students.
-The report includes information regarding content mastery and academic development based on grade level goals.
+This report includes information regarding content mastery and academic development based on grade level goals.
 Formal letter grades are assigned during middle school and high school.

 In order to protect the integrity of the University-Model® and provide ongoing feedback as well as accountability for co-teachers (parents), weekly homestudy assignments are graded with a number grade.
 The average of all homestudy assignments will be calculated and noted on the report card at the end of each unit.
 Repeated incidences of less than satisfactory performance on homestudy assignments will require a conference with a student’s teacher and/or Administration.